muskaansatsangi/memory-lane-nyt-headlines/README.md

 ## Notes

 - Change `date` and `limit` parameters as needed
-- Project runs entirely on your local machine via **Jupyter Notebook**
+- Project runs entirely on your local machine via Jupyter Notebook
-- Keep your `.env` file private for security
+- Keep your .env file private for security

----